silvainfm/TPaper/README.md

 * Ever larger LMs incur high environmental and financial costs that limit access.
 * Massive web scraped training data likely encodes hegemonic worldviews that harm marginalized groups.
 * LMs don't actually understand language, but can manipulate linguistic form to game benchmarks.
+* Could be used for propaganda - malicious intent and manipulation of narratives

 ## Approach
 * Evaluate models on efficiency and carefully curate training data instead of web scraping.